 For many, the game of soccer is the greatest art form of all.
 Worldwide, it is undisputedly the most practiced art form, played by billions every single day.

-Everyday kids across the world pick up a soccer ball and try to master it.
+Everyday kids across the world picks up a soccer ball and tries to master it.

 The soccer ball might not even be much of a soccer ball at all in some part of the world, but the game is addictive and those who play become artists.